Transport Matters Party

-Transport Matters is an Australian political party.
-It is a party in Victoria, Australia registered by the Victorian Electoral Commission on 30 April 2018, after an application was received by the VEC on 9 January 2018.
+The Transport Matters Party was an Australian political party active in Victoria.
+The party was registered with the Victorian Electoral Commission on 30 April 2018, after an application was received by the VEC on 9 January 2018.

+Co-founder Rod Barton announced on 23 June 2023 that the party would disband after an unsuccessful membership drive.
+It was formally dissolved on 28 July 2023.

 History

 The party was co-founded by Rod Barton and André Baruch, both hire car operators.

-Most of the party's members are taxi drivers or taxi licence owners involved in a class action lawsuit against Uber for loss of income between 2014 and 2017, when the company operated in Victoria as an illegal taxicab operation.
+Most of the party's members are taxi drivers or taxi licence owners involved in a class action lawsuit against Uber for loss of income between 2014 and 2017, when the company operated in Victoria as an illegal taxi operation.
 Uber was legalised in Victoria in August 2017 following the deregulation of the taxi/ride-share industry in the state.

 In May 2019, more than 6,000 taxi and car-hire drivers, operators and licence owners across four states commenced the class action in the Victorian Supreme Court.

 Transport Matters was registered federally on 24 March 2020.
 However, the party was voluntarily de-registered federally on 16 December 2021, having never competed at a federal election.

-Parliamentary Actions

-The party was elected with the main goal of representing the taxi and hire car industry in Victoria after the commercial passenger vehicle industry was deregulated in 2017.

 Policies

-The party describes itself as possessing a centre-left policy agenda; in addition to the party's core focus on transport, the party also champions environmental issues and small business interests.
-The party has advocated for major transport projects including the East West Link, then North East Link, the West Gate Tunnel, the Suburban Rail Loop and a fully publicly owned Melbourne Airport rail line.
+The party described itself as possessing a centre-left policy agenda; in addition to the party's core focus on transport, it also championed environmental issues and small business interests.
+The party advocated for major transport projects including the East West Link, the North East Link, the West Gate Tunnel, the Suburban Rail Loop and a fully publicly-owned Melbourne Airport rail line.

-The party's policy priorities include:
+The party's policy priorities included: